Depreciation and amortisation

-In a decision as of 14 October 2015, the Federal Fiscal Court held the interest limitation to be in breach of the constitution and has asked the German Federal Constitutional Court to give a definitive ruling.
-Since the Federal Fiscal Court is of the view that the provision is unconstitutional, it has suspended the proceedings in a pending case and submitted the question to the Constitutional Court.
+In a decision of 14 October 2015, the Federal Fiscal Court held the interest limitation to be in breach of the constitution and asked the German Federal Constitutional Court to give a definitive ruling.
 Only the Constitutional Court is authorised to decide if the regulation is unconstitutional and may thus no longer be applied.

-It is emphasised that the interest limitation is additional to, and not a substitute for, the transfer pricing requirement that related-party finance be at arm’s length.
+It must be emphasised that the interest limitation is additional to, and not a substitute for, the transfer pricing requirement that related-party finance be at arm’s length.

 Following (and beyond) the OECD recommendations on Action 5 of the Base Erosion and Profit Shifting (BEPS) Project, Germany has introduced a restriction on the deductibility of certain royalty payments to related parties applicable from 2018 onwards to counter so-called harmful preferential tax regimes.
 According to the royalty limitation rules, expenses arising after 31 December 2017 for the assignment of use or the right to use rights, in particular of copyrights and industrial property rights, in trade, technical, scientific and similar know-how, knowledge, and skills (e.g. plans, designs, processes), may not be a deductible business expense or may only be partially deductible.